-When SPSS is launched, a pop-up window (Error!
-Reference source not found.) with a few options will appear.
+When SPSS is launched, a pop-up window with a few options will appear.
 Assume the goal is to analyze a data set, one can select New Dataset or open a file recently used or another file under Recent Files and then click OK.
-The other windows shows What's New, Modules and Programmability and Tutorials, which help one to navigate SPSS.
+The other windows show What's New, Visit The Community and Getting Started, which help one to navigate SPSS.